ethanstrominger/calendargroup/docs/agenda.md

   - Be prepared to time how much time we're coding & try to increase - record real (red-green-refactor) coding
   - Avoid research (non-TDD work) until after the break (to make sure we do full-cycle TDD asap)
+  - When coding: Start on greenfield task as much as possible and if not, start by having the unfamiliar person describe what's going on and refactor & simplify for understanding as we go (rather than waiting for getting to green)

 TDD Cycles: